 In the previous labs, we have assembled all the parts necessary for the project.
 In this lab, we finally put all the parts together, optimize the whole design and play Flappy Bird with an EMG-controlled mouse.
-There will finally be a friendly competition over several categories.
+There will finally be a friendly Flappy Bird competition.